ugurersoy/planing-todo/README.md

 3. **Running the Application with its Dependencies:**
   * Go to the project directory.
   * run the "docker-compose up" on terminal
-  The project will be ready for testing and running The application will be available at [http://localhost:8080]
+  The project will be ready for testing and running.
+  The application will be available at [http://localhost:8080]

-  You should be create a user acount from register Api localhost:8080/api/v1/auth/register request body should be
+  You should be create a user acount from register Api "localhost:8080/api/v1/auth/register" request body should be
   " {
     "fistName": "",